remyone/remyone/README.md

 <p align="left">
   <img src="https://user-images.githubusercontent.com/74038190/212751818-13da6fd2-27ca-45c4-9c64-3940ccfa6fd3.gif" alt="GIF">
 <p/>
-🚀 I'm a system developer buidling my version of the digital world one step at a time.
-All projects are build from the scratch, from planning all the way to solving real-life problems with code.
+🚀 I'm a student who is interested in C/C++ and low level stuff.
+I'm trying to build my version of the digital world one step at a time.
 ---

 ### 🧰 Languages and Tools